kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-Terminating pods will no longer be tracked so terminating pods will be considered deleted and new pods will be created.
+Terminating pods will no longer be tracked so terminating pods will be considered deleted and new pods will be created without waiting.

 ###### Are there any tests for feature enablement/disablement?

 Yes.
-Unit tests will include the fields off/on and verify behavior.
+Unit tests will include the fields off/on and verify tracking of terminating pods.

 ### Rollout, Upgrade and Rollback Planning